 So which one is better between XEQT and VEQT?
 Both all-equity ETFs are well-diversified and you really can’t go wrong with either one.

-But VEQT is more diversified and with a year-to-date returns of 8.27% as at May 2021, it has performed slightly better than XEQT
+But VEQT is more diversified and with a year-to-date return of +4.92% as of February 28, 2023, it has performed slightly lower than XEQT

 Learn more about VEQT in this VEQT review.

 iShares Core S&P 500 Index ETF (XUS) and iShares Core S&P 500 Index ETF (CAD- Hedged) (XSP) are two other all-equity ETFs from Blackrock Canada’s family of ETFs.